tinuola/ferengi-ipsum/README.md

 For non-trekkies, Ferengi ipsum is based on the __Rules of Acquisition__, a collection of 285 "sacred" business proverbs of the [Ferengi](https://en.wikipedia.org/wiki/Ferengi), an alien race of ultra-capitalists.
 Instead of strange Latin words, you get pithy inspirational quotes that would make Gordon Gekko proud.

 ## Origin Story
 The idea of Ferengi Ipsum came while watching reruns of *__[Star Trek: Deep Space 9](https://en.wikipedia.org/wiki/Star_Trek:_Deep_Space_Nine)__*, my hands-down favorite of the  franchise.
-Ironically, when I watched *DS9* years ago I found Ferengis to be annoying characters.
-Rewatching the series a decade plus later, I cackled at their antics and scribbled down any mention of their *Rules of Acquisition*.
+Ironically, when I watched *DS9* years ago I found Ferengis annoying.
+Rewatching the series now, I cackled at their antics and scribbled down any mention of their *Rules of Acquisition*.
 For what purpose?
 I wasn't sure, but I figured it would come to me someday.

 ## Target Audience
 * Star Trek fans or anyone who wants tongue-in-cheek "motivational business quotes" to:<br>